Informed Machine Learning -- A Taxonomy and Survey of Integrating Knowledge into Learning Systems: Description of Integration Approaches

 \textbf{Expert Knowledge.} A human expert has intuitive knowledge over a domain, for example, which entities are related to each other and which are independent.
 Such relational knowledge, however, is often not quantified and validated and differs from, say, knowledge in natural sciences.
 Rather, it involves degrees of belief or uncertainty.

 Human expertise exists in all domains.
-Examples include medical expertise \cite{feelders2006learning} where a prominent example is the ALARM network \cite{gardner1997alarm}, an alarm message system for patient monitoring relating diagnoses to measurements and hidden variables \cite{masegosa2013interactive, heckerman1995learning}.
-Further examples are computer expertise for troubleshooting, i.e relating a device status to observations \cite{richardson2006markov}.
-In the car insurance domain, driver features like age relate to risk aversion \cite{Campos2007bayesian}.
+In the car insurance, driver features like age relate to risk aversion \cite{Campos2007bayesian}.
+Another examples is computer expertise for troubleshooting, i.e relating a device status to observations \cite{richardson2006markov}.

-\textbf{Natural Sciences.} Correlation structures can also be obtained from natural sciences knowledge.
+\textbf{Scientific Knowledge.} Correlation structures can also be obtained from natural sciences knowledge.
 For example, correlations between genes can be obtained from gene interaction networks \cite{massa2010gene} or from a gene ontology \cite{messaoud2009integrating}.